May 31, 2022

 Next week, we will talk about why a Cooling Plan is Important.
-We will dive into the symptoms of heat related illnesses and the long term issues it can cause.
+We will dive into the symptoms of heat-related illnesses and the long-term issues they can cause.
 We have all seen a bad chart like this before:

 Great!
 We know what to do if we start getting symptoms, but other than drinking water and resting there is little talk about what can be done to prevent these issues in the first place.
 By having a good understanding of the information provided throughout this series you can prevent these issues from ever coming up.

 Equally important to medical illness, and often overlooked, is the general discomfort heat can cause.
 The fatigue that can linger for days if we overdo it, and the lack of enjoyment in our activities when it's too hot out are equally bad for our well-being.
 This can and should be addressed with a cooling plan.
 In this series, we will strive to set up a framework so you can build a personalized cooling strategy, based on simple guidelines that don't require any extra thought.
 This way when the hot days come you are prepared with all the tools you need and the peace of mind to enjoy all the fun things summer has to offer.